-We have audited the financial statements of Trailblazer Foundation Ltd. ("the Foundation"), which comprise the balance sheet as at 31 December 2021, the income and expenditure statement and cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages FS1 to FS21.
+We have audited the financial statements of Trailblazer Foundation Ltd. ("the Foundation"), which comprise the balance sheet as at 31 December 2024, the income and expenditure statement and cash flow statement for the year then ended, and notes to the financial statements, including a summary of material accounting policy information, as set out on pages FS1 to FS22.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 ("the Act"), Charities Act, Chapter 37 and other relevant regulations ("the Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRS") so as to give a true and fair view of the financial position of the Foundation as at 31 December 2021 and the financial performance, changes in fund accounts and cash flows of the Foundation for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 ("the Companies Act"), the Charities Act 1994 and other relevant regulations ("the Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRS") so as to give a true and fair view of the financial position of the Foundation as at 31 December 2024 and the financial performance and cash flows of the Foundation for the year ended on that date.